wazuh/wazuh-documentation/source/user-manual/capabilities/command-monitoring/command-configuration.rst

 Wazuh can be configured to alert when a USB storage device is connected.
 This example is for a Windows agent.

-Configure your agent to monitor the USBSTOR registry entry by adding the following to the manager's ``agent.conf``:
+Configure your agent to monitor the USBSTOR registry entry by adding the following to the group's ``agent.conf``:

 .. code-block:: xml